iisys-hof/HUI-Audio-Corpus-German/README.md

 ### Setup python environment with Anaconda

-Navigate with the terminal to the colned repository
+Navigate to the cloned repository

 Create a new conda environment (For more informations: https://salishsea-meopar-docs.readthedocs.io/en/latest/work_env/python3_conda_environment.html)
 ```